top of page

 Photographer: Vincenzo Barone (@arturobinewski)

-This summer we are planning to launch an exhibition showcasing Stories of Isolation which will be held at the historical 18th century Villa la Posta in Tuscany, a magical place which is being reimagined as a place of culture and hospitality, since it was made in 1833 for exactly that purpose as a coaching house on the Grand Tour of Italy.
-We are telling the global story of how the world changed through the eyes and lenses of the greatest photographers in the world.
+We are telling the global story of how the world changed, through the eyes and lenses of the talented photographers in the world.
 This is a global story.
 This is our unfolding story.
 Stories of Isolation.

 You may follow the project on Instagram @stories_of_isolation.